 After the Fire

-In the early morning of Sunday 15th July, our neighbours at Jewson's builder's merchants suffered a major fire.
-This gutted their site, and also forced the evacuation of residents of Lake Terrace, on the other side of their site.
+Early on the Sunday morning, Jewson's builder's merchants suffered a major fire, as the result of an arson attack.
+This fire gutted their site, and also forced the evacuation of residents of Lake Terrace, on the other side of their site.